alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li>
-    <div class="point">a plan for, and evidence to support, achieving a high digital take-up (and targeted assisted digital support at people who really need it) that is reported on the Performance Platform</div>
+    <div class="point">Create a plan for, and evidence to support, achieving a high digital take-up (and targeted assisted digital support at people who really need it) that is reported on the Performance Platform</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>